Audience response: Co-located audiences

 The presenter uses a computer to create the questions, sometimes called polls.
 In this case, however, those questions can be open-ended, dial testing, voteable, open ended, or multiple choice.
 Those questions are then downloaded into the presenter's presentation program of choice.
 During the presentation, the questions automatically display within the presentation program, or from a web browser, and can in most cases even be displayed only on the participant's tablet computer or smartphone.
 Results are instantly tabulated via the internet and presented on screen in real-time, including grading the "correct" answer if desired.
 Some services offer presenters real time moderation for open-ended responses or questions prior to displaying them on screen.

 Depending on the presenter's requirements, the data can be collected anonymously, or it can be traced to individual participants who have created accounts in advance of the poll.
 This method is commonly used on corporate training where attendance must be verified and in classrooms, where grades must be assigned.
 Data from both methods can be saved and analyzed by the presenter and loaded manually or via API into learning management systems.

-Distributed, virtual, or hybrid

-Only software or cloud-based Audience Response systems can accommodate distributed audiences due to the inconveniences and costs of hardware devices.